 The types of judges that may run for office include a municipal court judge, county court judge, magistrate, and justice of the peace.
 A County Court of Common Pleas usually has a General, Domestic Relations Division, Juvenile Division, and Probate Division.
 Those may be elected positions, as well.

-In most cases, you will need political support in order to be appointed or to win a judicial election.
+In most cases, you will need political support in order to be appointed or to win an election for the judicial branch.

 - What Qualities Make For A Good Judge?